 “Dogtown Sculptors” is a collective group of figure sculptors, draftspeople, and painters inspired by and working from the live model.
 Because opportunities to sculpt regularly from the model are rare, we pooled our resources to rent a studio, pay models, and practice the craft that keeps us going.
 Many of the members have sculpted together in previous groups, but we are always seeking new and enthusiastic members to keep our group alive.
-We also seek model-artists that will trade membership for modeling.

 “Dogtown” is the studio neighborhood, nicknamed after the dogs that guarded the historic local junkyards, or a large population of stray dogs that roamed the area in the 1980s (sources of the name vary).
 Portions of the neighborhood were redeveloped during the bubble economy and the dogs are no longer around, with the exception of members that bring theirs to the studio.